UMGGW 29x8 [M4] GW / N38

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
-Furthermore, tiny parts of these magnets have the potential to complicate diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
+Furthermore, tiny parts of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 The magnet is coated with nickel - be careful if you have an allergy.